epics-docs/epics-docs/specs/ca_protocol.rst

--  Due to a buffering bug, RSRV implementing < ``CA_V411`` did not send ``CA_PROTO_VERSION`` immediately on connection, but rather when some other other response triggers a buffer flush.
+-  Due to a buffering bug, RSRV implementing < ``CA_V411`` did not send ``CA_PROTO_VERSION`` immediately on connection, but rather when some other response triggers a buffer flush.

 Response
 ^^^^^^^^